Reg Gorman: Television roles

 In 1976, he joined the cast of The Sullivans and remained in his role of Jack Fletcher for the series' entire 1976–1983 run.

-He played a guest role of four episodes of Prisoner as Bert Gibbs in 1984 and appeared in four episodes of the series The Henderson Kids (1985).
-In 1985 he guested in four episodes in Neighbours Wally Walters], returning to that series again in 1999 in a different role.
+Gorman played the guest role of Bert Gibbs in Prisoner in 1984, and appeared in several episodes of the series The Henderson Kids (1985).
+In 1985 he guested in four episodes in Neighbours as Wally Walters, returning to the series again in 1999 in a different role.

-He starred as Reg Hide in the 1987 series pilot Jackal and Hide alongside Norman Yemm, a co-star from The Sullivans, who co-starred in the pilot as the character of Norm Jackal.
+He starred as Reg Hide in the 1987 series pilot Jackal and Hide alongside Norman Yemm, his former co-star from The Sullivans, who co-starred in the pilot as the character of Norm Jackal.

 In 1994, he played the role of Mr. Fowler in the Hugh Jackman vehicle Snowy River: The McGregor Saga.
 In 1997 he held the role of Grandpa in seven episodes of The Wayne Manifesto.

-In 2000 through to 2001, he appeared in the series Something in the Air in four episodes as Ken.
-His most recent episodic role was as Harry Patterson in all 26 episodes of the 2004 comedy series Fergus McPhail.
+From 2000 through to 2001, he appeared in the series Something in the Air in four episodes as Ken.
+He also appeared as Harry Patterson in all 26 episodes of the 2004 comedy series Fergus McPhail.